 Emergency repairs are expensive.

-If your roof is going to have to be replaced anyway in the next few years, why not do it now simply for peace of mind?
+If your roof will have to be replaced in the next few years, why not do it now simply for peace of mind?